Carter907/langtalk/README.md

 ### Langtalk

-mess with your friend on discord with this app.
+mess with your friend on discord with this talk-in-code cli app.

 #### Installing
 ```